The December Traffic Bump: How to Prep Your Blog This Year

 Here we are, in the early days of winter, as the darkness descends and we all feel a little bit down.
 If your blog is anything like mine, you’ve probably been feeling the squeeze of seasonality in the past few months.
 My traffic always goes down this time of year, and I’m left feeling a bit low.

 Luckily I know that something good is coming – and no, I don’t mean the holidays (though those are great for personal reasons, obviously!).
-The “December Traffic Bump” is right behind the holidays – that final week of December where blog traffic takes off and we begin to see how good January’s going to be.
-(And let’s not forget that end-of-year ad spend which increases our earnings too!)
+The “December Traffic Bump” is right behind the holidays – that final week of December where blog traffic tends to pop up and we begin to see how good January (and the rest of the year will be.
+Oh, and let’s not forget that end of Q4 ad rates which increase our earnings too!

 Bonus!
 I created a cool spreadsheet to help you complete these tasks for your site and top posts.
 Sign up below to receive access to the spreadsheet.
 (You’ll need to Make a Copy and fill it out for yourself.)